 I just returned from an amazing trip to Peru, specifically Cusco, Machu Picchu, and the Sacred Valley with two young children and it was a huge success.
 Firstly, my definition of a “successful” family trip/vacation is one that is fun for both adults and children alike, is not overly stressful, and is easy in terms of logistics.
 What made this trip so successful you ask?
 It was the right combination of several key factors that came together in just the right way for the trip, which I outline below.

 Travel with Another Family/Friends – We traveled with some new friends who also had children around the same age as ours.
+We found a huge luxurious villa on a website like Rental Cloud and we all decided to book it.
+Villas are a great option in my opinion.
+Plus, you get to split the accommodation costs so it’s a win-win situation really!
 There is no better entertainment for kids than other kids and this was certainly the case on our trip.
 The kids were interested in hanging out and interacting with one another even in the absence of electronics which made it possible for adult conversations to take place and for the trip to operate on two levels, one where the kids felt fulfilled and had fun playing with each other and one where the adults could actually enjoy themselves, with occasional check-ins, instead of chasing the kids around constantly and missing out on the travel experience.
 However, be careful who you choose to travel with, because you can’t travel with everyone (that is a post for another day), so make sure the family/friends are also good travelers, are flexible and easy going, and that your children and theirs get along.
 Therefore, tip #1 is travel with another family or good friends with children around the age of yours and the kid entertainment takes care of itself.

 Be Prepared for “Just in Case” – This should truly be number one because without preparation you cannot have success.
 When traveling with young children, preparation means packing extra clothes “just in case”, bringing snacks “just in case”, packing activities, games, and appropriate electronics and don’t forget the ever important chargers “just in case”, by now you get where I am going with this.
 When traveling with young children, the name of the game is to be prepared because any and everything can and will happen.
 An important thing to point out is that even when you are prepared, things will occur that are outside of your control, like your little one vomiting in the middle of the night for no reason more than once, yes that happened but it was all good and leads me to my next point.